pviswanathan/ChromeAutoTextExpander/README.md

 ## Version History
 v1.7.1
  - Removing jQuery to reduce js dependencies and speed things up
- - Added checks into expander code to prevent expansion and warn user to refresh browser if shortcut database version is different.
+ - Added checks into expander code to prevent expansion and warn user to refresh browser if shortcut database version is different
  - Added shortcut recovery in case of shortcuts disappearing for some reason
- - Adding better test cases for more resilient code
+ - Adding localization for dates based off your browser locale (+160kb for locales)

 v1.7.0
  - Revamped options page!